jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ian-pooley-slyfox.md

 **RR:** Your 1998 Meridian album is well-recognised as a classic.
 Did it feel like you had crafted something special at the time?

 **Ian: **Haha not at all.
-I was just happy that i had finally finished that album.
+I was just happy that I had finally finished that album.
 Took me a year.

 **RR: **You've had a career spanning almost 3 decades, but if we asked you to pick one set that stands out in your memory, which would it be?